Close Alert Banner

 • We created a temporary prayer space.

-• On March 18th, nearly 100 attendees gathered at Brantford General Hospital for our 2nd annual Iftar Dinner — a special meal observed by Muslims at sundown to break their daily fast during Ramadan.
+• Iftar Dinner: On March 18th, nearly 100 attendees gathered at Brantford General Hospital for our 2nd annual Iftar Dinner — a special meal observed by Muslims at sundown to break their daily fast during Ramadan.
 Hosted by the Brant Community Healthcare System Foundation, the evening featured meaningful remarks from leaders across the Brant Community Healthcare System, the BCHS Foundation, and local dignitaries.

 • Cultural snacks were featured on the Wellness Wagon.